 Leukemia Home > Rituxan Dosage

+Various factors will affect the dose of Rituxan you are prescribed, such as the medical condition being treated and your height and weight.
+This product comes in injectable form and is administered intravenously by your healthcare provider.
 If anything seems abnormal during your infusion, let your healthcare provider know right away in case it is an infusion reaction.